 Will Hollywood ever stop disappointing us?
 We have hope, but unfortunately today is not that day.

-On Tuesday, the producers behind Netflix's critically acclaimed royal drama The Crown — Andy Harries, Suzanne Mackie, and Martin Childs — sat down for a panel about the series at the INTV Conference in Jerusalem.
+The producers behind Netflix's critically acclaimed royal drama The Crown — Andy Harries, Suzanne Mackie, and Martin Childs — recently sat down for a panel about the series at the INTV Conference in Jerusalem.
 There, they discussed the difficulties they're facing for the upcoming third season, whose timeline inches closer and closer to the lives of people who are still around to take umbrage with the events depicted ("It's called libel," Harries quipped).
 Unfortunately the biggest, and most disappointing, revelation was about The Crown's first season.

 It might be hard to believe that a lavish project on Netflix — which just signed a rumored $300 million deal with Ryan Murphy — would still have trouble figuring out how to pay its two leads equally, despite gender.
 In fact, The Crown broke records for being one of the most expensive TV shows ever produced, which makes it all the more infuriating.